-Intensive Outpatient Programs (IOP) offers the flexibility needed to receive treatment for addiction but maintain work and family responsibilities during treatment.
-This type of addiction treatment program requires the individual to attend counseling and therapy sessions at the treatment facility 2-3 mornings or nights per week, whichever the client prefers.
-Outpatient treatment can last on average 3 months to a year depending on each individual’s unique set of needs.
+Intensive Outpatient Programs (IOP) offer the flexibility needed to receive addiction treatment but maintain work and family responsibilities during treatment.
+This addiction treatment program requires the individual to attend counseling and therapy sessions at the treatment facility 2-3 mornings or nights per week, whichever the client prefers.
+Outpatient treatment can last, on average, three months to a year, depending on each individual’s unique needs.

-Outpatient treatment options are often used as a step-down program after completing a more thorough program such as inpatient treatment and can be a great option for someone that has a mild addiction problem, wanting to correct the issue before it gets any worse.
+Outpatient treatment options are often used as a step-down program after completing a more thorough program such as inpatient treatment.
+They can be a great option for someone with a mild addiction problem wanting to correct the issue before it worsens.
 A variety of therapy and counseling practices that are introduced in outpatient treatment practices include:

 - Group counseling